Fit and Fall Proof™

-- Classes meet at least twice a week for 45-60 minutes each time.
+- Most classes meet at least twice a week for 45-60 minutes each time.

-- PHD's Fit and Fall Proof™ program offers 18 class sites.
+- PHD's Fit and Fall Proof™ program offers more than 20 class sites.

-- Nearly 500 people participated in PHD's Fit and Fall Proof™ classes this year.
+- Nearly 1,000 people participate in PHD's Fit and Fall Proof™ classes every year.

 - Participant progress is evaluated using the "Get Up and Go" timed test.